Skip to content

 Aranyani, Goddess of forests and the wild, is dying.
 To recover – and for the plants and animals that she supports to thrive – she needs nourishment and balance in the world.
 It is down to a spiritual Sage and a Scientist – and you, the audience – to discover how to save her.

-Tree of Life is a children’s dance theatre show, suitable for children aged 7+, which can be performed indoors or out.
 The show explores the connection between science and spirituality through the medium of trees and dance.
-It includes South Asian Bharatanatyam and Kathak dance styles, contemporary Western dance, as well as an ethereal, original music score and spoken word.
-There is also some ingenious audience participation using the latest in Microbit technology.
+It includes South Asian Bharatanatyam and contemporary Western dance, as well as an ethereal, original music score and spoken word.
+An after-show workshop also includes some ingenious audience participation using the latest in Micro:bit technology.

 Drawing inspiration from Buddha attaining enlightenment under a Bodhi (fig) tree in India and Newton discovering gravity from an apple tree in the UK, Tree of Life weaves a tale of how these two events lead to a deepening of human understanding of our natural world, spiritually and scientifically.